Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Heterogeneous ITM in Lossy Materials

 We review a scenario where the source is still within the bladder but closer to the physical interface between the human body and air.
 The position of the near surface point source (and tumor) is illustrated in Fig.~\ref{fig:phantom}.
 Akin to the deep seated source scenario, a control case is generated using a homogeneous ITM.
 The normalized electric field at the first instant of ITM disruption is shown in Fig.~\ref{fig:near}a (left).

-The resulting refocusing process is similar to what we have observed in parts (b) and (c) in the lossless study (see Fig.~\ref{fig:simple}).
-As the source sits closer to the physical interface with air, the majority of the forward waves traveled into air quicker than in the deep seated source scenario.
-In fact, the control case (without wavefront selection) was able to produce a focus with reasonable accuracy within $\Delta t_{\mathrm{focus}}$, resulting in a 26\% time persistence.
-Due to attenuation in the biological tissues, the field maximum at $t_{\mathrm{focus}}$ falls on a neighboring trough near the skin, 17~mm away from the target.
+The resulting refocusing process is similar to what we have observed in parts (b) and (c) of the lossless study in Fig.~\ref{fig:simple}.
+As the source sits closer to the physical interface with air, the majority of the initial forward waves traveled into air quicker than in the deep seated source scenario.
+In fact, the homogeneous ITM in the control case was able to produce a focus with reasonable accuracy within $\Delta t_{\mathrm{focus}}$, resulting in a 26\% time persistence.
+However, due to attenuation in the biological tissues, the field maximum at $t_{\mathrm{focus}}$ falls on a neighboring trough near the skin, 17~mm away from the target.

-To minimize this effect, the experimental case is composed of a single wavefront selected with a 5\% threshold as described in Section~\ref{subsec:avoideDestInterf} but \emph{without} amplitude compensation as in Section~\ref{subsec:gatherdirampcomp}.
+To minimize this effect, the experimental case is composed of a single wavefront selected with a 5\% threshold as described in Steps I and II but \emph{without} amplitude compensation as in Step III.
 Fig.~\ref{fig:near}b (left) shows the identified wavefront, which underwent a 100-fold $\epsilon_{\mathrm{r}}$ change.
 The result shows a time-reversed focus with 1~mm accuracy and a 55~mm$^2$ contour area at half maximum.
-The electric field distribution of cases (a) and (b) are similar but, in case (b), the strategy successfully deteriorates the problematic trough near the skin.
-As a result, the time persistence of case (b) improved to 100\%.
+The electric field distributions of cases (a) and (b) are similar but, in case (b), the strategy successfully weakens the problematic trough near the skin.
+As a result, the time persistence of case (b) improves to 100\%.

 Shown in Fig.~\ref{fig:nearR} is the entropy of the control and experimental cases for the near surface source scenario, starting around the time when waves begin to enter the body for case (a).
 Notice they do not differ significantly near $t_\mathrm{focus}$, likely since the focus is primarily formed by anterior waves, with little contribution from the opposing direction.